n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 before features are applied.

 In `<bng2>` text, as described above in this document, there is no such reordering.
-The correct sequence to match for <abbr>GSUB</abbr> substitutions is
+The correct sequence to match for <abbr title="Glyph Substitution table">GSUB</abbr> substitutions is
 <samp>"_Consonant_,Halant"</samp> for pre-base consonants, but <samp>"Halant,_Consonant_"</samp>
 for post-base consonants.